powsybl/powsybl-diagram/docs/single_line_diagrams/layout/positionByClustering.md

 #### Step 1: Build of `VerticalBusSets`

-Contrary to `PositionFromExtension` no order is necessary, let's arbitrarily use the suffix in the name of the `BusNode`.
+Contrary to `PositionPredefined`, no order is necessary, let's arbitrarily use the suffix in the name of the `BusNode`.

 | vbs   | BusNodes(busBarIndex, sectionIndex) | ExternCells       | InternCellSides   |
 |-------|-------------------------------------|-------------------|-------------------|